Could you be Codependent?

-Take our codependency assessment to see if anyone among your family members or others connected to the substance user has behaviors that are consistent with codependency.
+Please take our codependency assessment to see if you or anyone among your family members or others connected to a loved one with substance use or mental health disorders has behaviors that are consistent with codependency.
 The person taking this quiz may be in a different position from the primary codependent enabler of the family.
 It is OK to think of the whole family as you take the quiz.
 Of course, your “no” may be another family member’s “yes.”

-It is not uncommon for family members to become codependent to a substance user.
+It is not uncommon for family members to become codependent with a loved one with substance use or mental health disorders.

-Substance users almost certainly become dependent on family.
-Over time, some family members may feel they are needed in the relationship or feel the enabling is a necessary evil to keep their loved one from going over the edge.
-As unhealthy roles in a family system form to balance out the destruction brought on by of the addiction, so too do codependent behaviors.
-Although the term dogma does not refer specifically to codependency, it has a certain relevance.
+Substance users and those with mental health disorders almost certainly become dependent on family.
+Over time, some family members may feel they are needed in the relationship or feel that enabling is a necessary evil to keep their loved one from going over the edge.
+As unhealthy roles in a family system form to balance out the destruction brought on by addiction and mental health, so too do codependent behaviors.
+Although dogma does not refer specifically to codependency, it has a particular relevance.
 Dogma is a set of assumptions and beliefs from an outside authority that guides one’s actions and behaviors.
-Codependency is similar in that one gives up one’s principles and view of reality, deferring to the reality of the substance user.
-Addiction can be viewed as the authority not to be questioned, as the new normal or standard.
-The reasons why people avoid intervention and therapeutic confrontation often result from some form of codependency coupled by fear of what might be lost if we cease doing what we’re doing for the substance user.
-Codependent individuals may believe they are doing something fulfilling for the substance user and will eventually see they were equally receiving some form of fulfillment for themselves.
-It is important to understand what codependency and enabling are doing to you rather than for the substance user.
-Being consumed with trying to support the substance user’s life puts at risk control of one’s own life.
+Codependency is similar in that one gives up one’s principles and view of reality, deferring to the reality of mental health and substance use.
+Addiction and mental health can be viewed as the authority not to be questioned, as the new normal.
+The reasons why people avoid intervention and therapeutic confrontation often result from some form of codependency coupled with fear of what might be lost if we cease doing what we’re doing for the substance user or loved one with mental health concerns.
+Codependent individuals may believe they are doing something fulfilling for the loved one experiencing mental health and substance use problems and will eventually see they were equally receiving some form of fulfillment for themselves.
+It is essential to understand what codependency and enabling are doing to you rather than to your loved one with substance use or mental health disorders.
+Being consumed with trying to support substance use or mental health puts you at risk of losing control of your own life.

 Is it time for an intervention?